swift-server/guides/log-levels.md

 Also, since the message now does not contain all that much "human readable wording", it is less prone to randomly change from "Accepted" to "We have accepted" or vice versa which could break alerting systems which are set up to parse and alert on specific log messages.

-Needless to say, structured logs are very useful in combination with [swift-distributed-tracing](https://github.com/apple/swift-distributed-tracing)'s `LoggingContext`, which automatically populates the metadata with any present trace information.
+Structured logs are very useful in combination with [swift-distributed-tracing](https://github.com/apple/swift-distributed-tracing)'s `LoggingContext`, which automatically populates the metadata with any present trace information.
 Thanks for this all logs made in response to some specific request will automatically carry the same TraceID.

 You can see more examples of structured logging on the following pages, and example implementations thereof: